E. J. Viso: IndyCar Series

-For 2013 Viso remained in the IndyCar Series with Andretti Autosport, in the No. 5 with sponsorship from oil company PDVSA, recording a best finish of 4th at Milwaukee and finishing 15th in the final points standings.
+For 2013 Viso remained in the IndyCar Series with Andretti Autosport, in the No. 5 with sponsorship from oil company PDVSA, recording a best finish of fourth at Milwaukee and finishing fifteenth in the final points standings.

-In 2014, Viso no longer had an IndyCar Series drive.
+In 2014, Viso failed to find an IndyCar drive.
+In May, he was called in by Andretti Autosport to take part in practice for the Indianapolis 500 while James Hinchcliffe recovered from a concussion suffered at the Grand Prix of Indianapolis.
+Viso drove in the first four days of practice, and led the speed charts on the third day, before Hinchcliffe was cleared to drive in time for Fast Friday practice.

 Stadium Super Trucks

-In 2014, Viso made his Stadium Super Trucks series debut in Long Beach, California where he finished 2nd after a last lap battle with series founder Robby Gordon.
+In 2014, Viso made his Stadium Super Trucks series debut in Long Beach, California where he finished second after a last lap battle with series founder Robby Gordon.
 On May 30, Viso got his first ever win in an SST on only his second ever series appearance at the Detroit Belle Isle Grand Prix, where he finished 1st ahead of Robby Gordon in an eventful last lap finish.
 Viso also captured his second win a day later beating 16-year-old Scotty Steele.
 Viso swept all three Detroit events on June 1, and won race 1 at Coronado.
 The Venezuelan finished fifth in the season standings.

+Driving style

+During his stay in IndyCar, Viso was known for his very aggressive driving style, which resulted in a large retirement rate due to contact, and repeated criticism from his fellow competitors.

+Personal life

+During his racing career, Viso rode unicycles as a hobby.